giving & receiving.

 - Coping with depression

 - Accessing community resources

 For more information or to register for any of the groups below, connect with our staff at 651-439-4840.
 Pre-registration is requested.
 Respite companionship and supervision for the person you care for may be available during the group.
 Ask for details when registering.

 A Memory Café is a welcoming place for those with memory loss and their caregivers.
-Cafés include facilitated conversation, community resources, and enjoyment.
-Our Virtual Memory Café is here for both of you to share time together with others in our community.
+Cafés include facilitated conversation, community resources, and enjoyment in locations throughout Washington County.

 For Individuals Living with Dementia

 Journey Together is a social/support group: A chance to share the ups and downs of memory loss and connect with others on the same journey.
 Contact us for dates and links.